Experience You Can Trust When It Matters Most

 Section 71.002 of the TCPRC explains who can bring a wrongful death claim in Texas.
 The surviving spouse, children, and parents can bring a Texas wrongful death claim.

 Estates can make a claim.
-An executor or administrator of an estate may be appointed.
-They can bring a claim for the estate.
+An executor or administrator may be appointed to manage a deceased person’s estate.
+They can bring a claim on behalf of the estate.

 Talk with a top-rated wrongful death lawyer by calling (281) 587-1111